 Our storage segment includes terminal and storage facilities that provide storage, handling and other services for petroleum products, crude oil, specialty chemicals and other liquids.
-As of December 31, 2014, we owned and operated:
+As of December 31, 2015, we owned and operated:

-- 43 terminal and storage facilities in the United States, with total storage capacity of 49.2 million barrels; - A terminal on the island of St. Eustatius with tank capacity of 14.4 million barrels and a transshipment facility; - A terminal located in Point Tupper with tank capacity of 7.7 million barrels and a transshipment facility; - Six terminals located in the United Kingdom and one terminal located in Amsterdam, the Netherlands, with total storage capacity of approximately 9.5 million barrels; - A terminal located in Nuevo Laredo, Mexico.
+- 40 terminal and storage facilities in the United States and one terminal in Nuevo Laredo, Mexico, with total storage capacity of 51.2 million barrels: - A terminal on the island of St. Eustatius with tank capacity of 14.4 million barrels and a transshipment facility; - A terminal located in Point Tupper, Canada with tank capacity of 7.8 million barrels and a transshipment facility; and - Six terminals located in the United Kingdom and one terminal located in Amsterdam, the Netherlands, with total storage capacity of approximately 9.5 million barrels.